UMWEDU/umw-admissions-sync/_pages/checklist.md

 Take a look at the checklist below and start getting everything submitted.
 We’re excited to read your application!
 <h2><strong>Suggested filing dates:</strong></h2>
+Mary Washington continues to accept applications as COVID impacts plans and students need alternatives.
+We will continue to accept and review applications for admission as space is available in our class.
+The university's plan is to be face to face in late August for the fall semester.

 <span style="color: #ff0000"><em>Please note the reply date has been extended until June 1.</em></span>
 <ul>
  	<li>Nov.
 1 - Early Decision (notification by December 10 and reply date of January 10)</li>